studygolang/gctt-godoc/Source/plugin/plugin.md

 part of the program are called.
 The main function is not run.
 A plugin is only initialized once, and cannot be closed.

-The plugin support is currently incomplete, only supports Linux, and has known bugs.
+Currently plugins are only supported on Linux and macOS.
 Please report any issues.

 ## Index